 The political leadership of DSF consists of one president and two vice-presidents, who are responsible for respectively academic affairs and welfare and social affairs.
 In addition to the political leadership, two more people are elected, which together with the political leadership forms the Executive Committee of DSF.
 The Executive Committee are elected for a period of one year, and takes action to implement the decisions made by the political conference.
 In the political work the Executive Committee refers to two committees; the Academic Affairs Committee and the Welfare and Social Affairs Committee, which, in the everyday work, are the highest authorities within each policy area.
-The organizational body, the National Forum, carries out the more action-oriented part of DSFs work.
+The organizational body, the Board, carries out the more action-oriented part of DSFs work.

 In addition to the political work in Denmark, DSF is also engaged in international student politics.
 This is primarily through the International Committee who represents DSF in the Nordic collaboration Nordic Presidential Meeting (NOM) and in the European student organisation European Students’ Union (ESU).
 At the same time DSF is engaged in partnership projects with students from other countries, such as Palestine and Zimbabwe.